 Tools like Edmodo engage and encourage students and teacher alike through familiar formats and essential functions.
 Edmodo allows teachers to post and receive assignments online, and access to information is specifically limited to those invited to share.
 While instructors have access to everything, they also control information shared on the private site.
 Parents are brought into the loop using access codes, allowing them to be informed and aware.
 Teachers are able to send quick messages too, which students receive using computers, tablets and even by way of an iPhone app.

 Cyberbullying is another technology issue facing educators who are embracing social media in the classroom.
-Stopbullying.gov offers these tips for protecting students from cyberbullies:
+Stopbullying.gov (site no longer available as of 2018 – KW) offers these tips for protecting students from cyberbullies: